josmar-crwdstffng/angular/.devcontainer/README.md

 # VSCode Remote Development - Developing inside a Container

-This folder contains configuration files that can be used to opt into working on this repository in a [Docker container](https://www.docker.com/resources/what-container) via [VSCode](https://code.visualstudio.com/)'s Remote Development feature (see below).
+This folder contains configuration files that can be used to opt into working on this repository in a [Docker container](https://www.docker.com/resources/what-container) via the Remote Development feature (see below) in [VSCode](https://code.visualstudio.com/).

 Info on remote development and developing inside a container with VSCode:
 - [VSCode: Remote Development](https://code.visualstudio.com/docs/remote/remote-overview)